 Krak des Chevaliers is also overlooking the Wadi al-Nasara also called The Valley of Christians, a valley with around 210 000 Christian´s and the famous Saint George Monastery that dates back to the 6th Century.

 The Valley Of Christians is also the location of strange cooperation between, the Syrian Government and the Opposition Party Syrian Social Nationalist Party to fight against the western supported opposition in the Syrian civil war.

-This area of Syria only saw minor fighting and destruction during the war, tho so was Krak des Chevaliers captured and held by the Free Syrian Army for almost 2 years before it was retaken by the Syrian Army during a one day battle named the Battle of Hosn on 20 March 2014.
+This area of Syria only saw minor fighting and destruction during the war; tho so was Krak des Chevaliers captured and held by the Free Syrian Army for almost two years before the Syrian Army retook it during a one day battle named the Battle of Hosn on 20 March 2014.

 *Update.
-I got an update about the mortar damage from a fellow traveler.
+I got an update about the mortar damage from a fellow traveller.

 From The Unesco World Heritage site: